felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 })
 ```

-One more important thing illustrated in the example above is ***how the cache from other queries can be used to populate another's query cache with the initial data option***.
+One more important thing illustrated in the example above is how the cache from other queries can be used to populate another's query cache with the initial data option.
 By using the query client and its built-in methods `getQueryData` and `getQueryState` it's possible to access another's query data and state, and use them however the application needs.

-On the other hand, there's ***the placeholder data option which allows the queries to behave as if they already have data, similar to the initial data option, but it does not persist the data to the cache***.
+On the other hand, there's the placeholder data option which allows the queries to behave as if they already have data, similar to the initial data option, but it does not persist the data to the cache.
 It's useful when there's enough partial or fake data that can be displayed beforehand while the actual data is fetched in background.

 ```ts
 function Todos() {